imihalcea/spyke-dramatiq/readme.md

 The docker-compose.yml defines the services and it not ment to be used in production.
 In production we use Kubernetes or AWS ECS to be robust and scalable.

 Each service defines it's own entrypoint.
 This is because we want to run the same image for different actors.
-For example, in production we can run the image as actor "double" on a machine with CPU and as actor "square" on a machine with GPU.

 Also for production we may want to have a base image that contains the dependencies and the source code and then build the actor images on top of it.
 This way we can have a base image that is shared between all the actors and we can update it easily.